 You can view and book the hotel here: AMERON Hamburg Hotel Speicherstadt

-This blog article contains our personal recommendations in the form of affiliate links.
+This travel guide contains our personal recommendations in the form of affiliate links.
 If you book or buy something through these links, then we will receive a small commission.
 But this does not change the price for you at all – it’s just an awesome way for you to support this blog.
 A million thanks from the both of us!

 Have you ever visited the beautiful Hanseatic city of Hamburg?
 What did you think of it?
+What are your top things to do and see in Hamburg?
 If you have any personal tips for Hamburg, we would love to hear them!
 See you in the comments down below!